World War 1 Books

 recommended by historians and novelists

-A wide range of WW1 books have been recommended on our site, exploring the outbreak of WW1, the conflict itself and the war's economic, political and cultural consequences.
+A wide range of World War 1 books have been recommended on our site, exploring the outbreak of the war, the conflict itself and its economic, political and cultural consequences.

-Lastly, in her interview on the best children’s fiction of 2018, Zoe Greaves recommends Skylarks' War by Hilary McKay as a very accessible account of World War I for children.
+Skylarks' War by Hilary McKay, meanwhile, is a very accessible account of World War I for children.

 The best books on World War I, recommended by Jonathan Boff